dkazanc/ToMoBAR/Readme.md

         </td>
         <td>
         <font size="5"><b> TOmographic MOdel-BAsed Reconstruction software <a href="https://github.com/dkazanc/ToMoBAR/tree/master/docs/Kazantsev_CT_20.pdf">PAPER (CT Meeting 2020)</a></b></font>
         <br><font size="3" face="verdana" color="green"><b> ToMoBAR</b> is a Python library of fast direct and model-based regularised iterative  algorithms with a plug-and-play capability for reconstruction of parallel-beam geometry data.
 ToMoBAR offers you a selection of various data models and regularisers resulting in complex objectives for tomographic reconstruction.
 ToMoBAR can handle multi-GPU parallel reconstruction in Python and also device-to-device methods operating on CuPy arrays.
-It is used in production at <a href="https://www.diamond.ac.uk/Home.html">Diamond Light Source</a> as a part of the <a href="https://diamondlightsource.github.io/httomo/">HTTomo</a> framework for big-data processing and reconstruction.</font></br>
+It is currently used in production at <a href="https://www.diamond.ac.uk/Home.html">Diamond Light Source</a> as a part of the <a href="https://diamondlightsource.github.io/httomo/">HTTomo</a> framework for big-data processing and reconstruction.</font></br>
         </td>
     </tr>
 </table>